What is Marketing Resource Management?

 4. Deployment

-MRM systems do not have advertising fulfillment embedded in their core technology, but Distributed Marketing platforms do.
-“Open” Distributed Marketing platforms eliminate the need for single-point solutions.
+MRM systems do not have advertising fulfillment embedded in their core technology, but distributed marketing platforms do.
+Open distributed marketing platforms eliminate the need for single-point solutions.
 Every aspect of the fulfillment technology is built into the distributed marketing platform and ready for deployment in one convenient and centralized location — allowing for flawless execution and the fulfillment of orders placed by a local business.

 5. Reporting

-MRM solutions make it easy and convenient for brands to have a single source platform at the Enterprise level to manage marketing needs.
+MRM solutions make it easy and convenient for brands to have a single source platform at the enterprise level to manage marketing needs.
 However, this is to manage marketing plans, budgets and the creation of assets, not the fulfillment of media in any form into the marketplace.
-That is where a Distributed Marketing platform can get very granular, specifically for hyperlocal marketing efforts through owned locations or your reseller partners — also called brand-to-local marketing.
-MRM platforms may be able to ingest national marketing campaign data, but they will not measure and determine ROI by collecting and aggregating performance data across a brand’s vast network of resellers in local markets.
-Distributed Marketing solutions are needed to guarantee visibility and insight into how local campaigns are performing and to compare them to national campaign performance.
+That is where a distributed marketing platform can get very granular, specifically for hyperlocal marketing efforts through owned locations or your reseller partners — also called brand-to-local marketing.
+MRM platforms may be able to ingest national marketing campaign data, but they will not measure and determine ROI by collecting and aggregating performance data across a brand’s vast network of resellers in local markets. distributed marketing solutions are needed to guarantee visibility and insight into how local campaigns are performing and to compare them to national campaign performance.

 All of this raises the bar for marketing technology across the board.
 The days when it was sufficient to cobble together a patchwork of marketing vendors, agencies and incompatible systems are over.
-Today, Enterprise companies need centralized solutions, with MRM and distributed marketing integrations that work seamlessly together to deliver the only results that really matter: More leads, traffic and sales.
+Today, enterprise companies need centralized solutions, with MRM and distributed marketing integrations that work seamlessly together to deliver the only results that really matter: more leads, traffic and sales.

 About the Author